GemmaButcher-dev/itscool-ms3/TESTING.md

     As a student, I want to browse slang terminology so I can understand the informal language and slang used by peers in the school environment and elsewhere.

   ItScool provides:<br>
+      * A bootstrap accordion where students can browse slang words and their corresponding terminology.

 ![screenshot]()